xxfoundation/elixxir-server/README.md

 `node` contains node business logic.

-`permissioning` contins logic for dealing with the permissioning server (the current source of consensus).
+`permissioning` contains logic for dealing with the permissioning server (the current source of consensus).

 ## Compiling the Binary